szymek25/library_monolith/README.md

 4. Introduce service for depertments and book
 5. Introduce service for orders
 6. Contract testing
-7. Monitoring on ELK stack ir some other
+7. Monitoring on ELK stack or some other
 8. Deploy into cloud